Plenty of free and low-cost ways to have fun in Champaign-Urbana this summer

 12, Eastern Illinois Baseball League to open: Eastern Illinois Baseball is one of the oldest sports traditions in East Central Illinois and will play again this season.
 A fully amateur league, it’s free to attend.
 Games are played in Buckley (north of Paxton).
 Find more info here.

 13. Fourth of July fun: Fourth of July is coming!
 The fun around the Champaign-Urbana metro starts at the end of June and goes through the holiday, and most of it is FREE or low-cost.
-We will have articles for Fourth of July broadly as well as a pocket guide to fireworks coming soon!
+We have an article for Fourth of July broadly as well as a guide just to fireworks shows.

 14. Go on the Champaign-Urbana ice cream trail.
 Summer is the season for frozen treats.
 See how many you can tick off of our list.
 If you like food trails, we also have them for donuts, cheese curds, burgers, barbecue, pizza, and more!
 Find them ALL here.

 15. Discount day at Crystal Lake Family Aquatic Center: After 5 p.m. (every day) and all day Tuesday, get into this Urbana water park for a discount rate — price is $6 resident/$9 non-resident, as compared to $8 resident/$12 non-resident any other time.

 16. Visit Japan House, the Arboretum and IDEA Garden: One of the most beautiful places in our midst and it’s right under our noses.
 The house doesn’t need to be open to take in the beautiful Japanese gardens, as you can stroll any time.
 And just next “door” is the Arboretum and the IDEA Garden, a living “laboratory” of beauty.
 Great place for family photos, too.